One-Vote Veto: Semi-Supervised Learning for Low-Shot Glaucoma Diagnosis: Methodology

 \subsection{One-Vote Veto Self-Training}

-As introduced in Sec. \ref{sec.related_works}, self-training aims to improve the performance of a pretrained model by incorporating reliable predictions of the unlabeled data to obtain useful additional information that can be used for model fine tuning.
-A feasible strategy to determine such reliable predictions is, therefore, the key to self-training \cite{mcclosky2006effective}.
+As discussed in Sect. \ref{sec.introduction}, self-training aims to improve the performance of a pre-trained model by incorporating reliable predictions of the unlabeled data to obtain useful additional information that can be used for model fine-tuning.
+A feasible strategy to determine such reliable predictions is, therefore, key to the success of self-training \cite{mcclosky2006effective}.

-For conventional SSL algorithms, given a pretrained image classification model (through supervised learning), a straightforward way to determine whether an unlabeled image is reliable enough to be included for model fine tuning is to compare its probability distributed to the most possible class, with a predetermined threshold.
-If its probability exceeds that threshold, its prediction will be considered as a pseudo label.
-The image and its pseudo label will then be used to fine tune the pretrained model.
+In conventional semi-supervised learning algorithms, a pre-trained image classification model (obtained through supervised learning) can be fine-tuned by assessing the reliability of unlabeled images.
+To determine the reliability of an unlabeled image, its probability distribution for the most likely class is compared to a pre-determined threshold.
+If the probability surpasses this threshold, the prediction is considered a pseudo label.
+Subsequently, the image and its corresponding pseudo label are utilized to fine-tune the pre-trained model.

-However, relying on probability distributions alone to generate pseudo labels is not often sufficient \cite{selftraining}.
-Inspired by learning with external memory \cite{sukhbaatar2015end}, we introduce \textit{One-Vote Veto self-training} in this paper, as illustrated in Fig. \ref{fig.ovv}.
-Similar to learning with external memory \cite{sukhbaatar2015end}, we use a collection of $m$ reference (labeled) fundus images $\{ \mathbf{x}^r_1,\dots,\mathbf{x}^r_m \}\in \mathscr{X}^r$ to provide ``\textit{contrastive predictions}'' to the target (unlabeled) fundus images $\{ \mathbf{x}^t_1,\dots,\mathbf{x}^t_m \}\in \mathscr{X}^t$, where the superscripts $r$ and $t$ denote ``reference'' and ``target'', respectively.
-The contrastive predictions then vote to veto the unreliable ``\textit{self-predictions}'' $\{ \tilde{y}^t_1, \dots, \tilde{y}^t_m \}$ produced by the MTTNN.
+However, relying {solely} on probability distributions to generate pseudo labels is often insufficient \cite{selftraining}.
+Drawing inspiration from LwEM \cite{sukhbaatar2015end}, we introduce \textit{One-Vote Veto self-training} in this paper, as illustrated in Fig. \ref{fig.ovv}\footnote{The superscripts $r$ and $t$ denote ``reference'' and ``target'', respectively.}.
+Similar to LwEM \cite{sukhbaatar2015end}, we use a collection of $m$ reference (labeled) fundus images $\{ \mathbf{x}^r_1,\dots,\mathbf{x}^r_m \}\in \mathscr{X}^r$ to provide ``\textit{contrastive predictions}'' to the target (unlabeled) fundus images $\{ \mathbf{x}^t_1,\dots,\mathbf{x}^t_m \}\in \mathscr{X}^t$.
+The contrastive predictions subsequently vote to veto the unreliable ``\textit{self-predictions}'' $\{ \tilde{y}^t_1, \dots, \tilde{y}^t_m \}$ produced by the MTSN.
 Our OVV self-training is detailed in Algorithm \ref{alg.ovv}, where the target model updates its parameters during self-training but the reference model does not.